 Less Traveled Route to Bryce

 Start off at Kanab Creek Bakery that offers European-style dishes that are so gorgeous you hate to dig in.
 “It’s so good you hear the people around you stop talking,” says Camille Johnson Taylor, executive director of Kane County Office of Tourism.
-Then take the 47-mile Cottonwood Canyon Road.
+Afterwards, hike the five-mile Mansard Trail minutes from town or take a scenic drive on the 47-mile Cottonwood Canyon Road.
 It’s unpaved, so avoid it if rain is in the forecast.
 Along the way, stop at Grosvenor Arch and Kodachrome Basin State Park dotted by 67 rock spires.
 From there, it’s a 35-minute drive to Bryce Canyon National Park.

 See The Wave and Best Friends